lunduniversity/schoolprog-satellite-data/carboncycle/co2_concentration/README.md

 More in particular, the data is to be used in conjunction with the "kolcykeln" notebook.

 # Datafile INFO
-The datafile includes information regarding atmospheric CO2 concentration measured at Hyltemossa ICOS station in southern Sweden.
-The original file has been processed to include information in a simpler format suitable for high school students.
+The datafiles includes information regarding atmospheric CO2 concentration measured at Hyltemossa and Svartberget ICOS stations in Sweden.
+The original files have been processed to include information in a simpler format suitable for high school students.
 The time extent of the measured data is 2017 - 2019.

 # Licence
 ICOS data is licensed under the Creative Commons Attribution 4.0 International Public License.